-For the year 2022, the BOD achieved an overall rating of 99% equivalent to "Superior".
+For the year 2023, the BOD achieved an overall rating of 100% equivalent to "Excellent" based on the assessment conducted which was completed on January 4, 2024.
 Results of the BOD assessments is disclosed in the LLFC website under the Corporate Governance Seal.

-Pursuant to GCG MC No. 2014-03 the Board also performs the Evaluation Performance for Directors wherein they perform Self-Appraisal and Peer Appraisal as appraisal of well as the GCG generates the Chairperson. rating forms submitted and provides the Board Chairperson with the rating for each Director.
+Pursuant to GCG MC No. 2014-03 the Board also performs the Performance Evaluation for Directors wherein they perform Self-Appraisal and Peer Appraisal as well as appraisal of the Chairperson.
+GCG generates the rating forms submitted and provides the Board Chairperson with the rating for each Director.